Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 >
 > Warning, the above removes _all_ unused Docker images.
 If you have other Docker images that you don't want to remove, then manually remove the images created in this guide using `docker image rm <IMAGE NAME>`.

 Good work!
-You have now successfully built, depoloyed and run a data application on Snowpark Container Services.
+You have now successfully built, deployed and run a data application on Snowpark Container Services.
 <!-- ------------------------ -->